Category: Vintage wrist watch

 Gentlemen’s Longines vintage wrist watch, 1969.

-Vintage watches, automatic vs mechanical movements
+Vintage watches, automatic vs hand wound movements

 Vintage automatic and mechanical watches are both traditional mechanical watches that rely on mechanical parts to measure time instead of electronic components like modern quartz watches.
 Both mechanical and automatic watches use a complex series of gears, springs, and other mechanisms to maintain time.
 Strictly speaking, both movements are ‘mechanical’, the main difference between these…Read more